navidkashani/awesome-acf/README.md

 * [Relationship Multisite](https://github.com/tmconnect/acf-relationship-multisite) - Get post, pages and custom post types from another site of your WordPress Multisite installation.
 * [Font Awesome](https://wordpress.org/plugins/advanced-custom-fields-font-awesome/) - allow users to select icon from font awesome.

+## Other Awesome Lists
+Other amazingly awesome lists can be found in [awesome awesomeness](https://github.com/bayandin/awesome-awesomeness).